 MicroBlasting is one of the most versatile material removal methods available.
 Each process below is driven by four main variables: abrasive size, abrasive type, abrasive quantity, and velocity.
-Simply adjusting at least one of these variables turns a MicroBlaster from a tool that deburrs to a tool that cleans or a tool that textures.
+Adjust at least one variable, and your MicroBlaster can switch from a tool that deburrs to a tool that textures.

 Enhance the adhesion characteristics of a surface for bonding or modify the surface for cosmetic reasons.

 Remove fine burrs on a wide range of materials from exotic metal alloys to soft polymers.

 Four key elements comprise a Comco MicroBlasting system: a micro-abrasive blaster, a chamber in which to blast, a system that keeps that keeps the chamber clear, and a system that keeps abrasive dry and flowing.